atsansone/docs-assignments/technical-writer/assignment.md

 # Debug Your Kubernetes Deployment

-You can debug a Kubernetes deployment or a Kubernetes cluster.
+In Kubernetes, you can debug either a deployment or a cluster.
 A Kubernetes deployment consists of the parts of a Kubernetes-hosted app.
 A Kubernetes cluster consists of the group of Kubernetes workers that run your app.
 This guide covers debugging a Kubernetes deployment.

-To debug your deployments, use the [`kubectl`][] command line (CLI) tool.
+Like most Kubernetes management tasks, debugging uses the [`kubectl`][] command line (CLI) tool.

 :scroll:
 To learn how to debug your cluster, refer to the [Kubernetes Troubleshooting Clusters guide][k8s-tb-clusters].

+## How Do You Debug a Deployment?

 A Kubernetes deployment consists of _[pods][k8s-debug-pods]_.
 Each pod represents a group of containers deployed together that run one application.
 One Kubernetes deployment might run more than one pod.
 You can use the methods in this guide on any single pod.

+To debug a Kubernetes deployment involves three activities:

+1. Find the misbehaving pod
+2. Find why the cause of the pod's behavior
+   - If needed, find when the behavior started
+3. Fix the pod's behavior

-## Find Which Pods Have Potential Issues
+## Find the Misbehaving Pod

 To find any misbehaving pods, run the `kubectl get pods` command.
 If your pods uses [namespaces][k8s-namespaces],